dawarich-app/site/docs/features/map.md

 Dawarich offers two map implementations:

-### Map V1 (Leaflet)

-The original map implementation using Leaflet.js.
-This is the default for existing installations and provides reliable performance with standard features.

-### Map V2 (MapLibre GL JS)
+### Map V2 (MapLibre GL JS) — Default

-The newer map implementation using MapLibre GL JS.
+The current default map implementation using MapLibre GL JS.
 Map V2 offers:

 - **Better performance** - WebGL-based rendering for smoother interactions
 - **Globe view** - 3D globe rendering option
 - **Search functionality** - Built-in place search (see [Search](/docs/features/search))
 - **Modern styling** - More map style options

+### Map V1 (Leaflet) — Deprecated

+The original map implementation using Leaflet.js.
+Map V1 is deprecated and will be removed in summer 2026.
+If you are still using Map V1, please switch to Map V2.

 To switch between map versions, access `/map/v1` or `/map/v2` in your browser URL, or configure your preferred version in settings.